 For centuries, scones have held a place of esteem in Scotland’s history and literature.
 The bard (Robert Burns) himself said, “souple scones” were “the wale of food”, wale meaning “the best.”
 Boswell ate scones on his tour of the Hebrides in the 1700s, although he found it hard to appreciate that the highlanders ate them with cheese for breakfast.
 And in the novel “Kidnapped” by Robert Louis Stevenson, David Balfour and Alan Breck Stewart, when hiding from the Redcoats, “lay upon the bare top of a rock, like scones upon a girdle” (girdle is Scottish for griddle).

-Whereas the modern scone may be known for the Cornwall / Devon debate of jam or cream first, in Scotland scones are definitely not just a simple “tea bread”, oh no, here scones are an all-day, everyday joy.
-We eat them with midmorning coffee or tea, with soup at lunch, at afternoon tea or high tea, and even as a wee supper treat before bed.
-Kids eat treacle scones as a treat (made with spices and molasses added to the basic white flour), and commuters buy scones as they rush for their trains in Glasgow’s Central Station (much like the clamber for a bagel in New York).
+Whereas the modern scone may be known for the Cornwall / Devon debate of jam or cream first, in Scotland scones are definitely not just a simple “tea bread”, oh no, here scones are an all-day, everyday blessing.
+We eat them with mid-morning coffee or tea, with soup at lunch, in the afternoon tea as a wee snack or even high tea if you are a bit posh, and even as a wee supper treat before bed.
+Kids eat treacle scones as a treat (made with spices and treacle added to the basic white flour), and commuters buy scones on the rush for their trains in Glasgow’s Central or Edinburgh’s Waverly Station (much like the clamber for a bagel in New York).